shehanperera85/KQL-Engine/README.md

 # KQL
-Repo contains KQL queries that you can run in your Azure Log Analyics environment
+Repo contains KQL queries that you can run in your Azure Log Analytics environment